Growing Vegetables And Fruits In Planter Pots - Manna Gum

 The Larger The Tree - The Larger The Pot

-The final size of the tree will depend in part on how much growing space the pot allows.
-But dwarf rootstocks are now widely available and trees grafted on to such rootstock naturally grow smaller overall.
+The final size of the tree will depend in part on how much growing space the planter pots allow.
+But dwarf rootstocks are now widely available and trees grafted onto such rootstock naturally grow smaller overall.

 Olives and citrus are ideal for growing in pots as the size can be kept within reason and they can survive winter if they're in a relatively frost-free location.
 Dwarf lemon and lime trees are available.
 Mandarins and cumquats are also very suitable for potting.
 All citrus needs full sun, especially during the winter fruiting months.